vendasta/godaddy-php-sdk/README.md

 ## Provisioning a GoDaddy account
 Provisioning a new GoDaddy account can be done using the [Account Group SDK](https://packagist.org/packages/vendasta/accountgroup) and [Sales Orders SDK](https://packagist.org/packages/vendasta/sales-orders).
 The Account Group SDK is used to create business accounts in Partner Center.
 Follow the readme for installation and setup.
 Create is synchronous.
 It immediately creates the account and returns the account group ID for the business you made (used as the business ID in the other SDKs).
-After a business is created you can use the Sales Orders SDK to purchase products on that business (i.e., Google Workspace, GoDaddy, etc.) using the business ID from the Account Group SDK.
+After a business is created you can use the Sales Orders SDK to purchase products on that business using the business ID from the Account Group SDK.
-CreateAndActivateOrder is an asynchronous process which can result in approval or rejection from the vendor (i.e., Google Workspace, GoDaddy, etc.).
+CreateAndActivateOrder is an asynchronous process which can result in approval or rejection from the vendor.
 The status of the order can be polled using the GetSalesOrder endpoint given the order ID from CreateAndActivateOrder.

 Production App ID: MP-4TMLZSQ5FMJQX5T75TPC43FQBWD2VXLB